nikkNizz/Drawish/README.md

 In the top menu choose the attributes of the line.
 To actually draw it, click on a point in the image.
 To deactivate it, uncheck the line button.
-From the "Image->Create line" menu you can also create a line by entering the coordinates from the keyboard.
+From the "Image->Create line" menu **you can also create a line by entering the coordinates from the keyboard**.

 #### Shapes
 As for the line.
 Click the [shapes] button.